Edinburgh and Glasgow up against odds in quarters

 Leinster, meanwhile, will be smarting from Saturday's dramatic Euro final defeat in Marseille, when a late try meant La Rochelle lifted the trophy after a 24-21 victory, as they refocus in search of a fifth consecutive league title.

-Whoever wins at RDS Stadium will secure a home semi-final against either Sharks or Bulls next weekend, while Glasgow and Stormers are vying to host either Ulster or Munster.
+Whoever wins at RDS Stadium will secure a home semi-final against either Sharks or Bulls next weekend, while Edinburgh and Stormers are vying to host Ulster, who defeated Munster 36-17 on Friday.

 Team news